Low back pain: Prevention

-Exercise is recommended when experiencing non-specific lower back pain (LBP).
+Exercise is recommended when experiencing non-specific low back pain.
 The most effective way to decrease pain intensity is by focusing on trunk, pelvic, and leg stretching.
 Relaxation and postural exercise are not effective in reducing the pain intensity.

 Exercise alone, or along with education, appears to be useful for preventing low back pain.
 Exercise is also probably effective in preventing recurrences in those with pain that has lasted more than six weeks.
 Assessing chronic low back pain, a 2007 review concluded that a firm mattress is less likely to alleviate pain compared to a medium-firm mattress, while a 2020 review stated that studies have been inadequate to comment on mattress firmness.
 There is little to no evidence that back belts are any more helpful in preventing low back pain than education about proper lifting techniques.
 Shoe insoles do not help prevent low back pain.

 Studies have proven that interventions aimed to reduce pain and functional disability need to be accompanied by psychological interventions to improve a patient's motivation and attitude toward their recovery.
-Education about an injury and how it can effect a person's mental health is just as important as the physical rehabilitation.
+Education about an injury and how it can affect a person's mental health is just as important as the physical rehabilitation.
 However, all of these interventions should occur in partnership with a structured therapeutic exercise program and assistance from a trained physical therapist.